kitbagjs/router/docs/core-concepts/routes.md

 ```

 ## Parent
 The `parent` property is used to create nested routes.
-The `blogPost` route's path is combined with the `blog` route's path to form the full url.
-A route inherits all of its parent's properties.
+In this example, `blogPost` route's path is combined with the `blog` route's path to form the full url.
+A route inherits many of its parent's properties.
+Specifically, `path`, `query`, `meta`, `state`, and `hash` are all combined.

 ```ts {7}
 const blog = createRoute({